-To me, their are two major consumers who need Status Reports.
+To me, they are two major consumers who need Status Reports.
 The first consumers are the executives/overseers/managers.
-This is your senior management crowd who want a high level overview of where all that money is going.
+This is your senior management crowd who want a high-level overview of where all that money is going.
 You want to keep this group in the loop because they sign the checks, they can be very good at discerning warning signs from seemingly vanilla Status Reports, and they also usually are big influencers on strategy… this is key when you want them on board when you’re proposing that two month slip to improve quality.

-Due to the fact these folks see a lot of Stats Reports, there’s a requirement for the data to be somewhat normalized via a familiar template otherwise they’re going to get frustrated spending their time figuring out what information is being conveyed rather than acting on it.
+Due to the fact these folks see a lot of Status Reports, there’s a requirement for the data to be somewhat normalized via a familiar template otherwise they’re going to get frustrated spending their time figuring out what information is being conveyed rather than acting on it.

 The other major consumer for Status Reports is, well, everyone else in the company.
 Actually, let me rephrase, the other consumer is everyone else in the company who wants to read your status report.
 I’ll explain…